logicminds/logicminds.github.io/content/post/rip_devops.md

 How do I know?
 Here are some facts:
   * Recruiters can never source good DevOps talent
-  * Every company is doing "DevOps" and has a team of devops professionals.
+  * Every company is doing "DevOps" and has a huge team of devops professionals.

 How is it possible that a single company can hire tens of people for DevOps?
 How can these mutually exclusive things exist?